freddy77/Git_utils/README.md

 two new tags named *branch_old*`_merged` *branch_new*`_merged.
 This to make sure you don't lose your work.

-The status is quite experimental and have some todo/problems:

-* merged commit are created with a xxx comment.
-Script should keep last comment but former author and date;
+Currently todo/problems:

 * the code is quite messy and the classes are not defined properly.

-Although experimental I use it to make clear where changes happened on the two branches and manually and incrementally remove the differences.
+I use it to make clear where changes happened on the two branches and manually and incrementally remove the differences.